Monday - Friday

 Courtney joined the Health Professions Advising Office in 2017.
 Prior to working at UMD, she worked as a clinic manager for Johns Hopkins School of Medicine.
 She is a Baltimore native and proud UMD alumna.
 She is a member of the National Association of Advisors in the Health Professions (NAAHP) and Northeast Association of Advisors in Health Professions (NEAAHP).

-Courtney received her B.A. in Communication.
+Courtney received her B.A. in Communication and Masters of Business Administration.
 Her hobbies include cooking, tennis, and visiting national parks.
+She is passionate about service and is always looking for ways to get more involved in her community.

 Program Management Specialist